zaza0209/GEERL/rebuttal_cs.md

 __Q:Additionally, I have some questions about the notations:__
 __In model II on page 4, $m$ seems to represent the total number of subjects in a cluster, being an observed value of $M$ and taking values from 1 to infinity.
 However, in the next paragraph, $m$ is used as the index of each trajectory in a cluster, taking values from 1 to $M$.
 If this understanding is correct, using distinct notations for these cases would reduce ambiguity.
 In the simulation study, the number of decision times per week is unclear.
 It seems that there is an action for each day $t$, so there are 7 actions in a week.
 However, the horizon is defined as the number of weeks $T$.__

-Thank you for pointing out the ambiguity regarding the notation in Model II on page 4 and the number of decision times in the simulation study.
-We will change the unit of horizon to days in both figures and text in the final version of the paper.

 You are correct in your understanding that in Model II, $m$ is used in two different contexts: initially, it represents the total number of subjects in a cluster, which is an observed value of $M$, and then it is used as the index of each trajectory within a cluster, taking values from 1 to $M$.
 To avoid this confusion, we will revise the manuscript to use distinct notations for these two cases.
 Specifically, we will use $M$ to denote the total number of subjects in a cluster, and $m$ will continue to represent the index of each trajectory within the cluster.